 This fee is for approved NCAA expenses such as meals incidental to participation, approved housing costs and fees, missed appointment charges, and other NCAA approved costs or charges.

-This fee is optional each term for graduate students registered for less than six credit hours in courses designated as on-campus.
-This fee is charged, upon request of the parking permit via Penguin Portal – and will appear on students' accounts as a "parking fee."
-The "optional" fee and parking permit will also allow the student to have unlimited access to shuttle service.
-Students requesting the parking permit after the 14th day of the term will not have the permit issued or shuttle services made available until payment of the fee.
+This fee is optional each term for graduate students and will also allow the student to have unlimited access to shuttle service.
+The Daytime parking permit will grant access to approved lots from 7:00 a.m. to 11:00 p.m.
+The Overnight parking permit will grant access to approved lots without any time restrictions.
+This fee is charged, upon request of the parking permit via Penguin Portal.
 The fee supports the operating and maintenance costs of campus parking facilities, roadways and sidewalks, as well as student shuttle service.
 The fee does not guarantee an available space in any particular lot.
-Some facilities are restricted (e.g. for students only, for faculty and staff only, or resident hall residents only).
+Some facilities are restricted (e.g. for students only, for faculty and staff only, or overnight parking only).
 The current Driving and Parking Regulations pamphlet and parking lot map should be consulted.
-The fee is refundable only if the student returns the permit access card, validation sticker, and has less than six credit hours in courses designated as on-campus within five days of either the withdrawal date or the last date of the 100% tuition refund period, whichever is earlier.
+The fee is refundable only if the student returns the parking permit access card and validation sticker within five days of either the withdrawal date or the last date of the 100% tuition refund period, whichever is earlier.
 This fee is non-refundable after the 100% tuition refund period and cannot be appealed.

 A daily fee is charged anyone without a permit who wishes to park in facilities designated for cash business.